Material flow accounts

 From Statistics Explained

-- Data from April 2012, most recent data: Further Eurostat information, Main tables and Database.
+- Data from October 2014, most recent data: Further Eurostat information, Main tables and Database.

-Various indicators are derived from the EW-MFA accounting framework — most prominently domestic material consumption (DMC) which is currently related to GDP in order to monitor resource productivity in the context of the Europe 2020 strategy.
+Various indicators are taken from the economy-wide material flow accounts framework — most prominently domestic material consumption (DMC), related to gross domestic product (GDP).
+These are used to monitor resource productivity in the context of the Europe 2020 Strategy.